top of page

 In 2007 she was visiting designer at Syracuse University, Industrial Design Department, N.Y., focusing on New Work New Culture.

-Currently, Spitzer teaches at the School for Interior Design at X University and Interaction Design at Sheridan College; there, she focuses on design theory and the design process.
+At present, Spitzer lectures and teaches at the School for Interior Design at the Metropolitan University (formerly known as Ryerson University); as a contract lecturer, she focuses on design theory and studio-based inquiry.